fbpx

 So, how do Snoo and Cradlewise stack up?
 Let’s review key differences

 Rollover safety.
 The Snoo is the only baby sleeper product on the market that’s designed to physically prevent your baby from rolling from her back to her front.
 Therefore, it’s the gold standard (and, quite literally received FDA De Novo approval for safely keeping sleeping babies on their back).
-Kinda hard to be at that.
+Kinda hard to beat that.

 Though, as many billions of babies have been kept safe the old-fashioned way—by being placed on their back to sleep with a firm mattress, fitted crib sheets, and a crib free of toys and blankets, it’s worth noting for the many parents that can afford neither the Snoo nor any other smart bassinet that doing these things is safely putting your baby to sleep.
 Cradlewise is in that regard like a traditional crib—it uses a firm mattress, fitted sheets, and breathable mesh sides to keep your baby safe when sleeping.

 All that said, Jon and Andrew said they felt safer when Gordy was sleeping in the Snoo, especially when he started trying to roll from back to front.
+Mark and Marian were satisfied with the Cradlewise.

 Ease of putting your baby in and taking him out.
 Edge also goes to Cradlewise here.
 There’s no clipping in (again, note Snoo’s clipping is a feature).
 But also, Cradlewise is literally both taller (in bassinet mode) and bigger.
 With the Snoo, especially if your baby falls asleep in your arms, guiding him into the Snoo can feel like a high-stakes game of operation.
 With Cradlewise, your target is bigger and your back will thank you for less bending over.

 Ease of cleaning.
-Cradlewise has the edge here—its mesh sides are removable (though that takes some doing), so in the event of disaster (yes, you may experience projectile vomiting as a parent, exorcism not required), you can wash all the pieces of Cradlewise more thoroughly, vs the Snoo, which requires spot cleaning for the sides.
+Cradlewise has the edge here—its mesh sides are removable (though that takes some doing), so in the event of a disaster (yes, you may experience projectile vomiting as a parent, exorcism not required), you can wash all the pieces of Cradlewise more thoroughly, vs the Snoo, which requires spot cleaning for the sides.

 White noise flexibility and options.
 Again, Cradlwise wins here — white noise volume is adjustable, you can choose from several options (including playing your own music through its speakers).
 Again, we’d call out that the makers of Snoo are pretty confident they’ve developed the world’s best white noise option for babies, but that’s up to you to decide.

 Sleep tracking reliability.
 Both Snoo and Cradlewise claim to be able to track the amount your baby sleeps.
 And, at least in Gordy’s case, both were wildly inaccurate.
 Jon and Andrew found their Owlet baby monitor to be much more accurate in this department.
+Mark and Marian reported that the Cradlewise would sometimes start tracking sleep a bit earlier than when Henry actually fell asleep, but they weren’t bothered by this.

 Read (and watch) our full Snoo bassinet review.